alexferreiradev/alexferreiradev.github.io/blog/articles/2-test-containers.md

 }
 ```

 With that configuration, we can create a container to the context and in the end of execution, the testContainer library will stop automatically the container.
+This feature is recommended to scenarios that you have tests that dont

 More details you can find in [quick-start2][quick-start1] from oficial documentation.